 A professional liability insurance policy will help cover the legal costs that can amass if a client decides that they want to sue you because they believe that an error or miscalculation you made while performing services for them has caused them to suffer a loss of some kind, usually financial.

 The same goes for the technology industry.
-Technology errors & omissions policies are designed to protect from risks that are commonly associated with tech companies, which is currently one of the fastest-growing industries in the world economy.
+Tech E&O insurance policies are designed to protect from risks that are commonly associated with tech companies, which is currently one of the fastest-growing industries in the world economy.

 Who Is Tech E&O Insurance For?

-Risk management experts who specialize in providing the right coverage for technology companies commonly cite Tech Errors & Omissions as one of the most important policies and an essential piece of the puzzle when putting together a good tech startup insurance package.
+Risk management experts who specialize in providing the right coverage for technology companies commonly cite tech E&O insurance as one of the most important policies and an essential piece of the puzzle when putting together a good tech startup insurance package.

-Technology E&O insurance was created to provide coverage for companies that are working in cutting-edge fields and offering services and products that can impact third-parties in a way that requires a new, modern approach to assessing liability and providing coverage for risks that are less tangible and traditional.
+Tech E&O insurance was created to provide coverage for companies that are working in cutting-edge fields and offering services and products that can impact third parties in a way that requires a new, modern approach to assessing liability and providing coverage for risks that are less tangible and traditional.

 If you are running a tech company, especially a startup that might be looking to attract investors, tech E&O should be one of your primary concerns when it comes to putting together the right insurance package.